nickzoic/nick.zoic.org/art/midi-hero/index.md

 ![all rewired up](img/all-rewired-up.jpg)

-The code is very slowly improving:
+The soldering is terrible, but the code is very slowly improving:

 ```
 import usb_midi